joeldmyers/cormen-algorithm-review/chapter_22/README.md

 This operation is O of (V + E)

 BFS can be used to get the shortest path in an unweighted graph.

+The implementation above creates a breadth-first tree due to the predecessor linking.